B-Kiraly/Benndots-HGengine-ROMhack/README.md

 * Updated Effects for Existing [Moves](https://github.com/users/BluRosie/projects/3) and [Abilities](https://github.com/users/BluRosie/projects/2)
 * 30 PC Boxes

 *A more comprehensive list of features + a roadmap can be found by visiting the [hg-engine wiki](https://github.com/BluRosie/hg-engine/wiki).

-Please read this README and the Wiki thoroughly before asking questions.*
+## Disclaimer
+ This repository and its assets are a [community endeavor](CREDITS.md).
+By its nature, using it and subsequently profiting off of it is profiting on the backs of all of our work, all of which is intended to be used to further hobbies and for everyone to have fun.
+You have my blessing to use code and assets from this repository as you please as long as there is *no money involved*, including optional donations through whichever platform to play your hack.
+The creations that stem from this repository must be freely accessible and not hidden at all behind any paywall, including those that prompt the player to pay optionally (Ko-Fi's style comes to mind here).

 # Credits
 * [**Bubble (Base Mega Code)**][TEMPLATE]